 It’s not a perfect record: there are places where the instrumentation seems more grandiose than grand and none of the melodies strike me as being quite as indelible as those on such earlier gems as “Irish Eyes” and “Come On Louann.”
 But Murphy’s albums have always delivered more than enough pleasures to make them worth owning, and this is no exception.

 The Spinto Band, Nice and Nicely Done.
 Originally released in June 2005, this power-pop gem is getting a well-deserved second chance with a deluxe reissue, available on vinyl and via digital download.
-The record couples the original album to a dozen previously unheard and equally impressive songs from the same sessions.
+The record couples the original album with a dozen previously unheard and equally impressive songs from the same sessions.

 Loaded with hooks, harmonies, and hot guitar licks, these high-energy tracks display a band bursting with talent and ideas.
 Only two of the 23 exuberant, upbeat numbers clock in at more than four minutes, and many run less than three.
-The Spinto Band grab you in the first few notes, deliver a clever bit of tightly constructed ear candy, and get offstage.
+The Spinto Band grabs you in the first few notes, delivers a clever bit of tightly constructed ear candy, and gets offstage.
 If you like such acts as the Flamin’ Groovies, the Raspberries, the Undertones, Psychedelic Furs, and Squeeze, you’re probably gonna flip for this stuff.
 Here’s hoping this reissue will lead to new material from the group, which—typical of its quirkiness—is reportedly now planning a tour to celebrate the 10th anniversary of the 12-year-old Nice and Nicely Done.

 Arthur Alexander, Arthur Alexander.
 You may not know Arthur Alexander’s name, but you probably know his early 1960s songs, including “Anna (Go to Him),” “You Better Move On,” and “Every Day I Have to Cry Some,” which have been recorded by many major artists, most notably the Beatles and Rolling Stones.